 In the design of the GLS separator, an overlap in the aperture between the digesting and the settling comparment of 15 cm was provided.
 Nevertheless, gas bubbles were noted to pass thorough the aperture into the settler, withdrawing sludge to the effluent weirs.
 Ths phenomenon proved to be caused by the thickness of 10 cm of the GLS separator plates used.
 Small gas bubbles reaching the rim of the upper plate (see Fig. 4) are guided perfectly into the gas collector.
 Large bubbles, however, cannot pass quickly due to the obtuse angle of the rim.
 The bubble will break up and part of it will pass into the settler.
 This problem will be solved by installing an extra sheet, directing the gas away from the aperture.

-A major problem of all treatment plants, including anaerobic plants, is the emission of
+of all treatment plants, including anaerobic plants, is the emission of odour.

-odour.
-In the Bucaramanga plant, especially during start up when the UASB effluent was not
+In the Bucaramanga plant, especially during start up when the UASB effluent

 Also, the biogas when disposed of into the air represented much odour.
 To reduce smell nuisance it was experienced that flaring the (excess) biogas was effective.
 In future plants that have to be built near dwelling areas of Bucaramanga, preliminary systems, the influent distribution systems and the effluent channels of UASB's should be covered and ventilated, the extracted air should be treated in a biofilter.